ianathomas/ianathomas/README.md

 # 💫 Ian Thomas:
-Hi there, <br>A former culinary professional of many years making THE BIG JUMP into software development<br>Always looking for the next exciting coding project, professionally or otherwise<br>
+Hi there, <br>A former culinary professional of many years making THE BIG JUMP into software development<br>Always looking for the next exciting coding project!<br>

 # 💻 Tech Stack: